estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D32
+iOS and Swift.
+Thinking about a view controller being a part of another view controller.
+And more animations, of course.

 ### R1D31
 iOS and Swift.
 Had so much fun with the animations yesterday that I did some more today.